Lela E. Rogers: Hollywood career

 She served as her daughter's manager, and acquired a reputation as a stage mom.
 At one point, she drew ire from the IRS for not paying taxes on her cut of Ginger's earnings.

 During the late 1930s and early 1940s, she worked as an assistant to Charles Koerner, RKO's vice president of production, and was put in charge of the studio's new talent.
 She soon parlayed this role into the role as a producer, supervising production on Ginger's films.
 In 1942, she played the mother of Ginger's character in Billy Wilder's comedy The Major and the Minor.

 For a time, she ran her own acting school on the RKO lot, where she taught pupils like Betty Grable and Lucille Ball.
 Ball would later credit Lela for making her into the actress she became.

 Later life

 In 1947, Lela—a founding member of the Motion Picture Alliance for the Preservation of American Ideals and a devout Christian Scientist—testified before the House Un-American Activities Committee.
 At the time, there were rumors that she was dating the FBI's J. Edgar Hoover.

 She died in 1977 in Palm Springs.

 Legacy

-The house at 100 W Moore street where Lela gave birth to Ginger Rogers was restored by Gene and Marge Padgitt in 2018 and opened for two years as a museum.
-Due to the Covid pandemic, the museum was closed and the house was sold.
-The Padgitt's are in the process of creating a virtual museum.
-Owens-Rogers_Museum.
+The house at 100 W Moore street where Lela gave birth to Ginger Rogers was restored by Gene and Marge Padgitt in 2018 and opened for two years as the Owens-Rogers Museum.
+Due to the COVID-19 pandemic, the museum was closed and the house was sold.
+The Padgitts are in the process of creating a virtual museum.